AndyZion/odin-recipe/README.md

-This project is about creating a basic web application in which you can find different recipes using the odin project platform.
+This project is about creating a basic web application in which you can find different recipes using the odin project learning platform.